Skip to main content

 Growth Hormone Axis Peptides

-One of the most common applications of is the optimization of the growth hormone axis.
+One of the most common applications of peptide therapy is the optimization of the growth hormone axis.
 As individuals age, the pulsatile release of GH from the pituitary gland naturally declines.
 This decline is associated with a host of age-related changes ∞ decreased muscle mass (sarcopenia), increased visceral fat, reduced bone density, impaired sleep quality, and slower recovery from injury.
 The clinical goal is to restore a more youthful pattern of GH release, thereby mitigating these effects.

 This is achieved using peptides that fall into two main categories: